Lauben-256/Lauben-256/README.md

 3. 2021 Goals
     - Dive deeper into Web Application Development and work on personal projects.
+    - Deploy an e-commerce website
+    - Work on more problem solving

 4. l'm looking forward to collaborating and working with other software engineers.